 Location: Kathpul, Tikipara, Howrah,

-NOSKK implemented a post card writing event with Children Living in Street Situations in Howrah slum area.
+NOSKK implemented a postcard writing event with Children Living in Street Situations in the slum area, Howrah.

-We invited 30 children from the street to join this event.
-The programme started with drawing and performing songs and poems by the children.
-After that, we continued with the actually matter of the event.
+We invited 30 children from the streets to join this event.
+As a tradition, the programme started with songs and poems performed by the children.
+After that, we continued with the important and informative part of the event.

-Since June 2019 we are working passionated together with Save the Children to improve the life of the Children living in Street Situation.
+In addition, we have been working together with Save the Children passionately since June 2019.
 For more information please click on the following link: Surviving the Streets of India: The Invisibles